The Dean Martin Celebrity Roast: Format

 The roastmaster (Martin), the roastee, and the roasters would be seated on a dais.
 The roastees were also referred to as "Man of the Hour", "Woman of the Hour", or "Man of the Week" in earlier episodes.

 Every roast began with an introduction by roastmaster Martin, with jokes about the celebrity in question.
 He would then introduce each member of the dais, who would take turns adding insults or jokes about the honoree.
-For example, during the roast of Bette Davis, veteran actor Henry Fonda said that I've been close to Bette Davis for thirty-eight years - and I have the cigarette burns to prove it.
+For example, during the roast of Bette Davis, veteran actor Henry Fonda said that "I've been close to Bette Davis for thirty-eight years - and I have the cigarette burns to prove it."
 In the end, the honoree would have their chance to insult the roastmaster and members of the dais.

 In two instances, a pair of celebrities were roasted at the same time: Jack Klugman and Tony Randall, and Dan Rowan and Dick Martin.
 Only one person was honored posthumously, George Washington, who was honored for the upcoming United States Bicentennial (veteran historical impersonator Jan Leighton portrayed Washington for the episode while Audrey Meadows portrayed his wife, Martha).
 Michael Landon, Redd Foxx, Joe Namath, and Jack Klugman (with Tony Randall in 1973 and alone in 1978) were the only celebrities roasted twice; Landon's second time, in 1984, being the final roast.
 Don Rickles hosted the roast of Dean Martin and assumed the role of Roastmaster.

-Comedian and poet Nipsey Russell and impressionist Rich Little appeared the most often on the roast with each appearing 24 times.
+Comedian Foster Brooks appeared the most often on the roast with each appearing 30 times.
 While most of the participants were comedians known for their work in such events, occasionally unexpected participants would be featured, such as British pop singer Petula Clark who was recruited to help roast TV actor William Conrad in 1973.